ory/hydra/README.md

 and issues an OAuth2 access token and optionally a refresh or open id token.

-Every time a request containing an access token hits a resource server (todo24.com/lists/manage), you make a request to Hydra asking who the token's subject (the user who authorized the client to create a token on his behalf) is and weather or not the token is valid.
+Every time a request containing an access token hits a resource server (todo24.com/lists/manage), you make a request to Hydra asking who the token's subject (the user who authorized the client to create a token on his behalf) is and whether the token is valid or not.
 You may optionally ask if the token has permission to perform a certain action.

 ## Security